oseughu/larasvelte/README.md

 1. Modify the `public/service-worker-template.js` file to control how the service worker handles caching and offline functionality.
 2. Update the `public/manifest-template.json` file to define the app’s metadata (e.g., name, theme colour, icons).

-No other files need to be modified for PWA customisation.
+No other files need to be modified for PWA customization.

-This starter kit is highly customisable!
+This starter kit is highly customizable!
 Clone the repository and delete any files or features you don’t need.
 It’s flexible enough to support a wide range of use cases, from small side projects to large-scale applications.

 ### Contributions